KateHyoung/UTDEventData/README.md

 # UTDEventData ver.
 1.0.0

-This R package helps users to extract data from the UTD Event Data server by country names and time ranges.
+This R package helps users to extract data from the UTD Event Data server.
 The project of the UTDEventData R package has not fully completed and is daily updated.
 Your comments, feedback, and suggestions are welcome to enhence the package.
 If you have any question regarding the package, please contact Kate Kim (<hyoungah.kim@utdallas.edu>).

 This R package is part of a project, titled "Modernizing Political Event Data for Big Data Social Science Research".
 More information can be found on [the project webpage](http://eventdata.utdallas.edu/data.html).